nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable/README.md

 **Input data:**

-- No input files required, but a target organism must be specified as a positional command line argument, `MOUSE` is used in the example above.
+- No input files required, but a target organism must be specified as a positional command line argument, `WORM` is used in the example above.
 Run `Rscript GL-DPPD-7110_build-genome-annots-tab.R` with no positional arugments to see the list of currently available organisms.

 **Output data:**